 Setting amid a picturesque coastal landscape of seven fjords and seven mountains, Bergen is undoubtedly one of Europe’s most beautiful cities.
 The son of Harald Sigurdsson, King Olav Kyrre founded this city in the early 11th century.
 He named it Bjørgvin which means ‘the green meadow among the mountains.

-With merely 250 metres at its narrowest point, it is the narrowest natural attraction in Norway.
-The deep blue fjord is surrounded by towering high cliffs, some even reach over 1400 metres, hanging valleys and waterfalls plummeting from the height.
+With merely 250 meters at its narrowest point, it is the narrowest natural attraction in Norway.
+The deep blue fjord is surrounded by towering high cliffs, some even reaching over 1400 meters, hanging valleys, and waterfalls plummeting from the height.
 A handful of hamlets and meadows are added to this dramatic landscape, making it even more picturesque.

 Tucked between imposing mountains, lush green valleys and deep blue fjord, the village of Flåm is a gem of Norway in a Nutshell.
 Since the 19th century, this charming hamlet at the inner end of the Aurlandsfjorden – another branch of the vast Sognefjorden – has been a major tourist attraction, drawing thousands of visitors annually.

-The town is connected to Gudvangen via catamarans, or to Myrdal via the 20-kilometre Flåmsbana Railway – the world’s steepest railway tracks that run without cable or rack wheels.
-During this amazing train journey, you will be able to enjoy the beauty of Flåm where rivers cutting through deep ravines, waterfalls cascading down the sides of steep and mountain farms clinging dizzily to the cliffs.
+The town is connected to Gudvangen via catamarans, or to Myrdal via the 20-kilometer Flåmsbana Railway – the world’s steepest railway tracks that run without cable or rack wheels.
+During this amazing train journey, you will be able to enjoy the beauty of Flåm where rivers cut through deep ravines, waterfalls cascading down the sides of steep and mountain farms clinging dizzily to the cliffs.